ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 # Serving Models with Standalone Containers on Kubernetes and OpenShift
-In this tutorial we will build a standalone container image to serve Watson NLP models, and deploy it on a Kubernetes or OpenShift cluster.

-The container image we build will include both the Watson NLP Runtime as well as Watson NLP models.
+In this tutorial you will build a standalone container image to serve Watson NLP models, and run it on a Kubernetes or OpenShift cluster.
+The standalone container image will include both the Watson NLP Runtime as well as Watson NLP models.
 When the container runs, it exposes a gRPC and REST endpoints that clients can use to run inference against the served models.
-The advantage of using standalone containers is that they can be deployed on any container runtime.

 ### Architecture diagram